How can I prepare for IELTS at home?

 What should I know before taking the test?

 The first thing you should know your level of English by taking an IELTS test.
 Then you can find out if you are ready to take the real test.
-If you feel you are not ready, you need to look for an institute to help your with your preparation.
+If you feel you are not ready, you need to look for the best IELTS institute in Kathmandu to help your with your preparation.

 Second, look for a good institute like Edwise Foundation to get the best guidance on boosting up your confidence in tackling the test and achieve the score you wish.
 You should allow yourself ample time to prepare and practise before you sit for the real IELTS test.
 You should also possess your passport as you require it to take the test.